cyclotronian/CV-UCSD/HPU Interface/README.md

 This is the code for hosting HPU Interface locally on your computer.
 One can install any of the popular apache web development environment.
 I used xampp which can be found [here].
 The description of the four exteriments are as follows:

+* HPU1: Draw the bounding boxes without any prior CPU algorithm.
+* HPU2: Given a CPU algorithm, Click on all detected bounding boxes that do not contain pedestrians.
+* HPU3: Given a CPU prediction, Locate and draw bounding boxes around pedestrians that have NOT been detected.
+* HPU4: Given a CPU algorithm, click on objects not enclosed by bounding box.
+Then, the CPU chooses the bounding box from the predicted boxes below the threshold to place round it

 ### How to run the Interface:
 * Save the folder contents in your localhost folder (usually at /var/www/html )
 * Initialize all .count files to '1' and clear all .data files in the /data/log folder